List of Fast & Furious characters: Chato

-Furious 7
+Government agents introduced in Furious 7

 Mr. Nobody

-Mr. Nobody is a government agent and the leader of an unknown covert ops team, which includes Dom's brother, Jakob Toretto.
-Because of Jakob, Mr. Nobody takes a notice of Dom and his team during the events of Fast & Furious, Fast Five, and Fast & Furious 6, leading him to wanting to recruit the team in helping to capture Mose Jakande, a mercenary coveting the God's Eye, a program capable of tracking a specific individual using anything on a digital network, and its creator, Ramsey.
-Beforehand, he had worked with Gisele during her time with Mossad and would Han Seoul-Oh to work for him following her death, due to her trust in him.
-Han agrees to become his agent and would help with protecting Project Ares and a young girl in connection to it, after Jacob went rogue.
+Mr. Nobody is a government agent and the leader of an unknown covert ops team, which includes Dom's younger brother, Jakob Toretto.
+Because of Jakob, Mr. Nobody takes a notice of Dom and his team during the events of Fast & Furious, Fast Five, and Fast & Furious 6, leading him to wanting to recruit the team in helping to capture Mose Jakande, a mercenary and terrorist coveting the God's Eye, a program capable of tracking a specific individual using anything on a digital network, and its creator, Ramsey.
+Beforehand, he had worked with Gisele during her time with Mossad and would convince Han Lue to work for him following her death, due to her trust in him.
+Han agrees to become his agent and would help with protecting Project Aries and a young girl named Elle in connection to it, after Jakob went rogue.

-In Furious 7, he approaches and convinces Dom to assist him in capturing Jakande, collecting the God's Eye, and rescuing its creator, Ramsey, in return for using the program to locate Deckard Shaw.
-After getting the God's Eye and saving Ramsey, Mr. Nobody upholds his end of the bargain, despite not capturing Jakande, and helps Dom in finding Deckard, only to be ambushed Jakande and his mercenaries.
-Wounded in the fight and losing most of his men, he tells Dom to move on without him and stop Jakande and Deckard while he is evacuated for medical treatment.
+In Furious 7, with request from Luke Hobbs, he approaches and convinces Dom to assist him in capturing Jakande, collecting the God's Eye, and rescuing its creator, Ramsey, whom has been captured by Jakande and his forces.
+After getting the God's Eye and saving Ramsey, Mr. Nobody upholds his end of the bargain, despite not capturing Jakande, and helps Dom in finding Jakande and his militants, only to be ambushed by Jakande and his mercenaries.
+Wounded in the fight and losing most of his men, he tells Dom to move on without him and stop Jakande while he is evacuated for medical treatment.